This post may contain affiliate links, from which we earn an income.

-Touring Italy by motorhome is an experience not to be missed.
+Taking a motorhome to Italy is an experience not to be missed.
 This gorgeous country, full of beautiful light, fabulous food and landscapes straight from a film set, will not disappoint.
 In this post, you’ll find all you need to know about touring Italy by motorhome.

 Italy is truly a country of two halves.
-The wealthy and cosmopolitan north and the poor and almost third-world of the south.
+The wealthy and cosmopolitan north and the deprived and undeveloped south.
 This contrast is marked when spending more than a few weeks in the country and makes a motorhome holiday in Italy especially interesting.
-We spent ten weeks here in 2018, literally going from top to toe; heading to Isola della Correnti, a tiny island off the southern tip of Sicily and departing via the Stelvio Pass in the Italian Alps.

 Driving to Italy in a Motorhome